Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 Understanding How And When To Use Fold-Equity In Tournament Poker, Made Simple!

-In its most simple form ‘Fold-Equity’ in poker describes your ability to get an opponent to fold their hand.
-The usual reason for folding is a big bet, however correctly assessing when you do and (importantly) do not have fold equity is a skill that many beginning players overlook.
+In its most simple form ‘Fold-Equity’ in poker describes your ability to get an opponent to fold their hand, and the monetary value this has based on the size of the pot in play.
+The usual reason for folding is a big bet, however correctly assessing when you do and (importantly) do not have the possibility of making an opponent fold their hand is a skill that many beginning players overlook.
 This article will look into the subject by taking various common situations and asking – Do we have fold-equity here??

 The question is whether you have the ability to make this player fold with an all-in bet?
 In other words – do you have fold-equity here?